-Through the Prism: Conquering Technophobia and Mastering Online Technology
+Through the Prism: Conquering Technophobia and Master Online Technology and Learning

 In this continuing series, "Through the Prism," Professor and Dean Emerita Gloria Donnelly shares insight, laughs, stories and tidbits in her own words.

 I am old enough to remember the big, black telephone that sat on our dining room windowsill and rattled the glass when it rang, and my father’s first mobile phone that weighed two pounds and had a long, pull-out antenna.
 I remember the first time I taught online more than 20 years ago, with all content delivered by a clunky email program, a discussion board mechanism that somehow connected to email and three in-person meetings woven throughout the course.
 I secretly believed that students could not possibly learn unless they had in-person sessions with the teacher.
 I realized my error and my egoism when, during the last class, one of the students asked if the in-person meetings could be eliminated.
 “I’ve learned so much in this online class and not only about the subject matter but about how to use technology.”
 We have come a long way in the development and use of technology in online learning over the past few decades, not only in the speed and ease of accessing information, but also in mechanisms that connect learners to one another even in unique global classrooms.